 Yes!
 Except at Atlas, we call these “Expeditions” instead of field trips.
 Expeditions expose students to various learning experiences and are an integral part of Atlas' curriculum.

-Will you require uniforms?
+Do you require uniforms?

 We want Atlas to be a joyful school community where all students and families feel welcome and safe.
 It’s important to us that our students recognize their inner greatness and that no one ever feels “less than” anyone else.
 Therefore, we think uniforms level the playing field, and there won’t be as many issues with kids feeling left out.
-However, we want our Founding Families to help decide the specifics of what the uniforms should look like!

 Are there opportunities for families to volunteer?